18 Things To Do In London At Christmas 2026

 Portrait of Samuel Pepys

 ‘The King’s birth-day.
 To White Hall, where all very gay; and particularly the Prince of Tuscany very fine, and is the first day of his appearing out of mourning.
 I heard the Bishop of Peterborough preach but dully.’
 Delightfully indiscreet, Samuel Pepys’ diaries present a fascinating glimpse into 17th century life.
 Royal Navy administrator, MP and Chief Secretary to the Admiralty, Pepys’ diaries mention Royal palaces, kings and queens as easily as drinking houses, cousins and friends.
-Celebrate the festive season with a unique Christmas Day Samuel Pepys Walk, stepping back to the Westminster immortalised in Pepys’ diaries.
-The meeting place is, aptly, the Christmas tree in Trafalgar Square – at 11am.
+Celebrate the festive season with a unique Christmas Morning, 1660 – Samuel Pepys Walk, stepping back to the Westminster immortalised in Pepys’ diaries.
+The meeting place is, aptly, the Christmas tree in Trafalgar Square – at 11 am.
+What a way to celebrate Christmas!

 10. Go to a pantomime or show